ETS-Android5/taskmaster/README.md

 ### Add a Task

 The add a task view takes user input for a task name, description, task status and team.
+The location of the device at the time of task creation will be saved with the task as well.
 Submitting a new task will display a confirmation snackbar, clear the form and place the focus on the title edit text.
 New tasks are saved in the cloud and visible immediately after returning to the homepage.

 [![add page](./readme-images/lab-38/add_task_01.png)](./readme-images/lab-38/add_task_01.png)
 [![add page](./readme-images/lab-38/add_task_02.png)](./readme-images/lab-38/add_task_02.png)